FDUK/fduk.github.io/Walking Tours.md

 Frederick Douglass in Britain and Ireland Virtual Walking Tour: [tickets](https://virtualtourfrederickdouglassinbritainandireland.eventbrite.co.uk)

-Black American Tour of the East End:[tickets]([https://VirtualBlackAmericanEastEnd.eventbrite.co.uk)
+Black American Tour of the East End :[tickets](https://VirtualBlackAmericanEastEnd.eventbrite.co.uk)

 If you would like to make a donation to the running of these tours, please see below: